jdgoal512/clue-solver/README.md

 # clue-solver
-Solves the board game Clue
+An assistant for solving the board game clue